2020 Irish general election: Television debates

 The first leaders' debate took place on Virgin Media One on 22 January, but was restricted to Leo Varadkar and Micheál Martin.

 A leaders' debate featuring seven party leaders/representatives took place on RTÉ One on Monday 27 January, from NUI Galway.

 On 27 January, RTÉ published an article explaining its rationale as to whom it invited to appear in televised leadership debates.
-Aontú announced that it would seek a High Court injunction in order to prevent the broadcast of the leaders' debate scheduled for the same day but later in the day they announced that they would not proceed with the action.
+Aontú announced that it would seek a High Court injunction to prevent the broadcast of the leaders' debate scheduled for the same day but later in the day they announced that they would not proceed with the action.

 A further RTÉ debate was scheduled for 4 February, again on RTÉ One, and featuring only Varadkar and Martin.
 Mary Lou McDonald, leader of Sinn Féin, had objected to her exclusion, and Sinn Féin threatened legal action if it was excluded from this debate.
 On 3 February, RTÉ announced that it had invited McDonald to participate in the final debate, in part due to Sinn Féin's standing in recent opinion polls, and Sinn Féin confirmed that it would accept the invitation.

 A final debate between the leader of smaller parties took place on 6 February on RTÉ One.

+Candidates

+The table below lists all of the nominated candidates.
+Elected candidates are shown in bold text.